sarakhanum/Grocery-Hut-application/README.md

 Grocery Hut Application

-Professional web-based online grocery shopping application developed using Django.
+ web-based online grocery shopping application developed using Django.
 Allows users to register, log in, and securely log out.
 Users can browse available grocery products with a simple interface.
 Search and filter functionality for quick product access.